 As a gardener and plant lover, it can be frustrating and heartbreaking to see your potted plants being dug up by chipmunks and other critters.

-To find a better and animal-friendly solution to your chipmunk problem, it’s best to understand their behaviors and the factors that invite these cheeky diggers into your potted plants.
+To find a better and more animal-friendly solution to your chipmunk problem, it’s best to understand their behaviors and the factors that invite these cheeky diggers into your potted plants.

 Chipmunk Behaviors: Why Do Chipmunks Dig Around Plants?